WorldAssets (INC) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 WorldAssets Historical Price

-According to the latest data gathered on WorldAssets live price page, the current price of WorldAssets is 0.77USD.
+According to the latest data gathered on WorldAssets live price page, the current price of WorldAssets is 0.7441USD.
 The circulating supply of WorldAssets(INC) is

 In the past 24 hours, WorldAssets has shown a price movement of